Prevent burnout

 • Choose what work can be delegated or shared with others

 • Refresh your skills.
 There may be an easier way to accomplish your tasks.
-Be open to learning new skills for both efficiency and to be open to new ideas.
+Be open to learning new skills for efficiency and be open to new ideas.

 • Take your breaks.
-Research confirms that our focus and productivity increases overall when we take frequent breaks throughout the day.
+Research confirms our focus and overall productivity increases when we take frequent breaks throughout the day.
 Eating lunch at your workstation and working through your breaks doesn’t benefit anyone, least of all your employer.
-Take time to clear your mind, relax or move your body depending on your work, and go back to your tasks with a clearer mind.
+Take time to clear your mind and to, relax or move your body depending on your work.
+You'll go back to your tasks with a clearer mind.
 Check out healthy break activities for ideas.

 • Connect with others.
 Don’t spend your entire workday with your head down.
-Make a point of connecting with others, even if it’s a greeting at the beginning and end of your shift.
+Connecting with others, even if it’s a greeting at the beginning and end of your shift.
 To help prevent burnout, work needs to be more than just the endless completion of tasks.

 Recovering from burnout